 The hold harmless rule protects you from having your previous year’s Social Security benefit level reduced by an increase in the Part B premium so long as:

-- You are entitled to Social Security benefits for November and December of the current year (2021);
+- You were entitled to Social Security benefits for November and December in 2023;

 - You do not already pay higher Part B premiums because of Income-Related Monthly Adjustment Amount (IRMAA) eligibility;

 The hold harmless provision does NOT protect you if: